13Ruffles13/ReactProjects/README.md

-# ReactProjects
+# HTML/CSS/Java Project
-Personal website built using CSS and HTML in VS IDE...
+Personal website built using HTML,CSS and Java.
+IDE used was VScode.